Stamford Protective Orders Lawyer

 Be Careful and Understand Your Protective Order

-Even the most technical violation of a Connecticut criminal protective order can get you arrested, such as a harmless email, Facebook message or text message.
+Even the most technical violation of a Connecticut criminal protective order can get you arrested, such as a harmless email, Facebook message, or text message.
 When a husband and wife are embroiled in a contested or nasty divorce, we often see situations where a victim spouse or significant other lures or “baits” a spouse into violating their protective order by initiating contact, inviting them over to the house or otherwise entrapping them.

 As unfair as it may be, you can get arrested in Stamford for violating a criminal protective order even if you didn’t initiate the contact.
-Given that violating a protective order is a Class D Felony, punishable by up to five years in prison, a $5,000 fine, and years of probation, it is important to seek advice from a Stamford protective order attorney.
+Given that violating a protective order is a Class D Felony, punishable by up to five years in prison, a $5,000 fine, and years of probation, it is important to seek advice from an experienced Stamford protective order attorney.

 File Motions to Preserve Digital & Electronic Evidence Immediately

 You may want to file an evidence preservation motion at your very first court date when fighting an arrest for violation of a criminal protective order.
 Oftentimes, the complaining witness does not provide the whole story to the police—making it all the more critical for your Stamford protective order lawyer to make sure that all digital evidence, electronic evidence, and surveillance footage gets preserved and not overwritten, especially if it will be helpful to your defense.

 Notably, the prosecution does not need to prove that the violation or contact with the protected person was intentional.
 Even accidental or unintentional contact can get you arrested (such as a butt-dial or an accidental Facebook message).
 You may also ask the court for the suspension of prosecution of your case to get your charges dismissed.

 Another way to get your charges dismissed is if you were not provided with proper service or notice of the protective order.
 Contact a seasoned protective order attorney in Stamford to discuss these defenses in more detail.